• Skip to main content

 Describing Pain Levels to a Doctor

-A key part of living with chronic pain is describing your pain, which can be surprisingly difficult.
+A key part of living with chronic pain is describing pain to a doctors which can be surprisingly difficult.
 I still find it hard, and I’ve been doing it since 2001!
 With that in mind, I’ve written this post about describing pain levels to a doctor.
-I’m specifying “doctor” in this post because getting people in your life like a partner or family member to understand your pain is a different situation from explaining it to your doctor.
+I’m specifying doctors in this post because getting people in your life like a partner or family member to understand your pain is a different situation from explaining it to your doctor.

 As a reminder, I am not a doctor.
 I am a chronic pain patient, and I have a lot of experience being in pain, but I don’t have a medical degree.
 Additionally, this post contains affiliate links.
 Thank you for supporting Kate the (Almost) Great!